BlenderEnvironments/1_Getting_Started/README.md

 Understand that there are 2 different clipping settings, one that affect your realtime view and once the final render.

+### 23a Default Workspaces

+Michael shows you a recent change that affects the layout you see in the course vs yours

 ### 24 Volumetric Basics

 **In this video (objectives)…**